stsiwo/e-commerce-starter-kits/api/note.md

       - ref: https://stackoverflow.com/questions/2986318/how-to-map-calculated-properties-with-jpa-and-hibernate

+    - @Formula/@Transient fields are not updated after saved (e.g., this.repository.save(domain))

+      => you need to call 'this.repository.refresh(domain)' to reassign the fields.

   ## JOIN vs JOIN FETCH

     - 'JOIN FETCH': fetch teh associated entity into memory also. so you don't need to run another query for the entity in the future.